-I arrived to find the table all set, and the smells of his homemade lasagna bubbling in the oven.
+I arrived to find the table all set, and the pan of his homemade lasagna bubbling in the oven.

 Something was definitely up.

 Bruce waited until after we’d had our dinner to pop the question.
-That was 13 years ago before people filmed proposals to share on social media, so we’re both a little fuzzy on the exact sequence of events.
+That was more than a decade ago before people filmed proposals to share on social media, so we’re both a little fuzzy on the exact sequence of events.

 Was it before dessert?
 Or after dessert?
 Did we even eat dessert?
 We two old married folks can’t remember!

 But I do remember that he had hidden the ring in a silver fortune cookie.
 And he got down on one knee and said a bunch of sweet things.
 And I said yes.

 I’m pretty sure the lasagna had something to do with it!